Air Djibouti: Air Djibouti–Red Sea Airlines (1971–2002)

 Air Djibouti–Red Sea Airlines was formed in as a result of Air Somalie (founded by Air France and Les Messagéries Maritimes in 1962) taking over the former Air Djibouti founded in 1963.
 In 1977, following the independence of Djibouti, the government boosted its participation in the carrier to 62.5%; Air France held 32.29% and banks and private investors held the balance.
 At July 1980, the number of employees was 210 and the fleet consisted of two Twin Otter aircraft.
 At this time, a domestic network was served along with international flights to Aden, Hodeida and Taiz; Addis Ababa, Cairo and Jeddah were also served in conjunction with Air France.
-With a fleet of two DC-9-30s and two Twin Otters, at March 1990 Air Djibouti had Abu Dhabi, Aden, Addis Ababa, Cairo, Dire Dawa, Hargeisa, Jeddah, Nairobi, Paris, Rome and Sana'a as part of the airline's international network, and flew domestically to Obock and Tadjoura.
+With a fleet of two DC-9-30s and two Twin Otters, at March 1990 Air Djibouti had Abu Dhabi, Aden, Addis Ababa, Cairo, Dire Dawa, Hargeisa, Jeddah, Nairobi, Paris, Rome and Sanaa as part of the airline's international network, and flew domestically to Obock and Tadjoura.
 The president was Aden Robleh Awaleh, who employed 229.
 The airline ceased operations in 1991.

 The carrier was refounded in 1997 and operations started again in using a leased ex-Kuwait Airways 194-seater Airbus A310-200.
 At March 2000, the A310 was deployed on scheduled routes to Addis Ababa, Asmara, Cairo, Dar-es-Salaam, Dubai, Jeddah, Johannesburg, Karachi, Khartoum, Mogadishu, Mombasa, Muscat, Nairobi, Rome and Taiz.
 Operations ceased in 2002.